MARS-Group-HAW/model-soh/SOHTrainBox/README.md

 The _SOHTrainBox_ scenario creates some walking agents that spawn within a specified source area a move to a specified target area.
 They move within walking distance and use available train services that stop at the train stations at regular intervals.
-The default setup is shown in the following figure.
+The default configu is shown in the following figure.

 ![Default scenario](images/train_driving_scenario.png)